mjlakis/vehicle-detection-and-tracking/writeup.md

 | Cell per block		| 2      			|
 | Hog channels		|  All       			|

+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+I used a SVM classifier trained on the dataset provided with the project.
+The feature vectors are extracted as described above (HOG features only).
+The featuers are normalized.
+Twenty percent of the dataset is used for validation.
+The testing is done on the project video.
+The training is done in `train.py` in lines 175 and 178.
 This results in a 0.9905 validation accuracy for the classifier.